Catalog Description

 Lecture:

-1. Using PPT slides to guide class discussion, Instructor will identify specific Amendments from the Bill of Rights and explain their connection to the administration of justice.
+1. Using PPT slides to guide class discussion, Instructor will identify specific Amendments from the Bill of Rights and explain their connection to the administration of justice; students will connect these Amendments to daily functions of the Criminal Justice System.

 Distance Learning

-1. Instructor will post interactive links to various crime database websites such as the FBI Uniform Crime Reports, CA DOJ, and Crime Mapping.com, Instructor will host a discussion board on current and historical crime trends at the national, state and local levels
+1. Instructor will post interactive links to various crime database websites such as the FBI Uniform Crime Reports, CA DOJ, and Crime Mapping.com.
+Instructor will host a discussion board on current and historical crime trends at the national, state, and local levels; students will use these resources to try to compare and contrast the actual occurrences of crimes by crime type, location, and timespan.

 Typical Out of Class Assignments